Order of the Phoenix (fictional organisation): Molly Weasley

-Molly and the Weasleys are staying at the Order headquarters, Number Twelve, Grimmauld Place, in Harry Potter and the Order of the Phoenix, where she and Sirius fight over how much to tell Harry about the Order's operations.
-Days later, Molly is found in the drawing room, with a boggart that transforms into her dead family members and Harry, and confesses her nightmares of losing more family members to Voldemort and the Death Eaters.
-At the beginning of Harry Potter and the Half-Blood Prince, Molly clashes with Bill's fiancée, Fleur Delacour; however, at the end of the novel, when Molly rushes to Hogwarts with her husband and Fleur to tend to her son Bill, who had been ferociously attacked by Fenrir Greyback, Fleur is greatly offended when Molly jumps to the conclusion she will break up with Bill due to his scarring, letting her know in no uncertain terms that his scars are a reminder of the courage that Bill displayed.
-Fleur and Molly unexpectedly hug and begin to see each other in a much more positive light.
+Molly Weasley (née Prewett) is the wife of Arthur Weasley.
+She is the mother of seven children, including Ron Weasley, who becomes Harry Potter's best friend.
+Molly is born into the pure-blood Prewett family, being the sister of Gideon and Fabian Prewett.
+The character is first introduced in Harry Potter and the Philosopher's Stone, when she kindly tells Harry how to cross the barrier through to Platform Nine and Three-Quarters.

+After the return of Voldemort, Dumbledore asks Molly and Bill to join the Order and fight in the impending Second War.
 At the beginning of Harry Potter and the Deathly Hallows, Molly and Arthur offer the Burrow as Order headquarters when Grimmauld Place is no longer safe.
 She feels immensely uncomfortable with the trio's decision to drop out of Hogwarts and initially attempts to dissuade them from doing so.
 As the novel progresses, the family is forced to head for safety at Auntie Muriel's home.
 At the end of the book, Molly and her entire family fight in the Battle of Hogwarts.
 She is devastated by the death of her son Fred and is pushed to the edge when Bellatrix Lestrange almost strikes Ginny with the Killing Curse.
 Enraged, she engages Bellatrix in an intense duel, killing her with a curse that hits her in the chest.
 Rowling has stated that the reason she had Molly kill Bellatrix was to show Molly's great powers as a witch and to provide a contrast between Molly's consumption with "maternal love" and Bellatrix's with "obsessive love".